National Eye Health Week

 We all know exercise is good for us, but did you know that it can also have a positive impact on your eye health?

 Whether it’s swimming, running or yoga, regular movement can help prevent eye diseases.
 In particular, cardiovascular exercises that get your heart pumping can lower the pressure in your eyes, while increasing the flow of blood to the optic nerve and retina.

 Vision problems can stem from issues such as high blood pressure and high cholesterol, so being active could also benefit those who suffer from these conditions.
 The NHS recommends 150 minutes per week of moderate exercise to keep your body fit and healthy.

 Adopt the 20-20-20 Approach

 The last 18 months have seen us rely on screens more than ever before.
 From Zoom calls to more time spent in front of the television, screen use is having a big impact on our eyes.

 On average UK adults spent half a day in front of a screen, browsing the internet and watching television.

 Extended time in front of devices can cause common eye issues including dryness, itchiness, and strain.
 The easiest way to prevent and reduce the likelihood of these problems is to introduce the 20-20-20 rule.
 This means for every 20 minutes of screen time, look away for 20 seconds and focus on something 20 metres away.

 If you would like to speak with someone or have a consultation, then please get in touch.
-Focus Medical Eye Centre are based in Hailsham and work with many customers around the area in East Sussex.
+Focus Medical Eye Centre is based in Hailsham and works with many customers around the area of East Sussex.
 We look forward to your call.